kmcdermo/Timing/README.md

 scram b -j 32
 ```

-will also need to setup combine somewhere:
+Will also need to setup combine somewhere in a separate CMSSW release area:
 https://cms-hcomb.gitbooks.io/combine/content/part1/#for-end-users-that-dont-need-to-commit-or-do-any-development

-Change the relative path for the setup in ```limits/scripts/common_variables.sh```
+Change the relative path for the setup in ```limits/scripts/common_variables.sh```.
+Currently using Higgs combine with CMSSW_8_1_0.

 Made ```kmcdermo:post_reco_OOT_AND_add_OOT_VID``` with the following:
 - ```kmcdermo:post_reco_OOT```: adds scale/smear + GED cut-based VID for OOT photons